-The reservoir tank for the RV water system antifreeze is located in a cargo compartment on the passenger side of the coach.
+The siphon tube for the RV water system antifreeze is located on top of the LP tank compartment on the passenger side of the coach.
 Remove the large black plug and use a funnel to fill the tank.
 Capacity is approximately 2 gallons.
 The tank may require refilling before the system is completely filled.